How do I find transaction information on a block explorer?

 |c)||Amount||Depending on the block explorer, this could either be the amount of an asset sent before or after deducting network fees.|

-Practical example: I sent funds but they are not in the destination wallet.
+I sent funds but they are not in the destination wallet - how do I check my transaction?

 The following are actions you can take with a block explorer when funds that you sent did not arrive at the destination wallet.
 Though we are using a Bitcoin transaction as an example, the same concepts apply to missing deposits on other networks.